 So, all going well you’ve succeeded in raising the crowdfunding you need.
 Don’t forget, after a little celebration, that all of those investors will now be keen to see you deliver.
 Therefore, make a plan to keep them up to date with progress.
 In many ways, you can never communicate too much.
 And an investor has already bought into you and the concept and can become important advocates if you keep them abreast of what is going on.
 And deliver the project and the return they are hoping for.

 For those who are looking to invest, there are plenty of opportunities to do so.
 Some of the top crowdfunding platforms out there are offering investors the chance to become part of something unique1.

-This can range from installing offshore wind farms or building small scale solar farms.
-Through to providing electricity to local communities around the world.
-Taking inspiration from the worlds biggest solar projects to the biggest wind farms through realising the advantages of wind energy or solar energy, these initiatives are changing lives.
+This can range from installing offshore wind farms or building small-scale solar farms.
+Through providing electricity to local communities around the world.
+Taking inspiration from the world's biggest solar projects to the biggest wind farms through realizing the advantages of wind energy or solar energy, these initiatives are changing lives.

-Flower turbines is an initiative that aims to change the way in which wind energy is utilised.
-This company believes that wind energy has yet to reach its potential and their technology is aimed at addressing a large market.
+Flower turbines are an initiative that aims to change the way in which wind energy is utilized.
+This company believes that wind energy has yet to reach its potential and its technology is aimed at addressing a large market.

-Traditional wind turbines require space in order to operate effectively4.
+Traditional wind turbines require space in order to operate effectively3.
 However, flower turbines have a unique design which means that they can produce as much as 50% more electricity when correctly spaced out.
-It enables smaller wind farms to generate more energy and it makes it possible for homes and businesses to utilise the space that they have.
+It enables smaller wind farms to generate more energy and it makes it possible for homes and businesses to utilize the space that they have.